Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

 - Web Application
 - Wireless - Evaluation of the wireless network
 - Physical (Go on site and try to break into the building)/Social/Phishing
-- SOC("Purple Teaming") Attacker is read, defender- Its red team vs blue team- called purple teaming assessments- The cant an mouse game
+- SOC("Purple Teaming") Attacker is read, defender- Its red team vs blue team- called purple teaming assessments- The cat an mouse game
 - Report writing

 ## Useful softwares
  - KeepNote to take notes
  - Green shot or flame shot
+ - cherry tree

  ## Networking background